awanmbandi/realworld-cicd-pipeline-project/README.md

 ![ArtifactStored!](https://github.com/awanmbandi/realworld-cicd-pipeline-project/raw/zdocs/images/Screen%20Shot%202023-04-27%20at%204.08.33%20PM.png)

 ## Configure Ansible To Deploy to `Dev`, `Stage` and `Prod`
+- NOTE: That you passed a Userdata in the Jenkins/Maven/Ansible and Dev,Stage and Prod Instances to Configure the Environments already.
+So you do not have to perform these operations again.
+You just Have to confirm, the Configurations where all Successful.
 - NOTE: Make sure you `Assign an IAM ROLE / PROFILE` with `EC2 Full Access` to your `JENKINS server`
 - NOTE: Update `ALL Pipeline Deploy Stages` with your `Ansible Credentials ID` (IMPORTANT)
 - Also Make sure the following Userdata was executed across all the Environment Deployment Nodes/Areas